Home Equity Loan vs HELOC

 What is a home equity loan?
 What is HELOC?

 A home equity loan is a fixed-rate loan that allows you to borrow against the equity built up in your home.
 You receive a lump sum of cash that you pay back in installments.
-You generally must pay another round of closing costs to take out the new loan.
+You generally must pay another round of closing costs to take out the new, fixed interest rate loan.

 By contrast, a HELOC is Home Equity Line of Credit.
 Instead of taking out the full amount at once, you have an open credit line you can borrow against during a withdrawal period.
 There’s still a set limit to how much you can withdraw, but you take the funds out as needed anytime before the withdrawal period ends.